gvwilson/thirdbit/src/fiction/iffy/index.md

 Edson put a hand on Iffy's shoulder.
 "No offense,
-but we're fine t' make our own way."
+but we're fine t' walk."

 "Mm."
 Doctor Johel nodded as if agreeing.